mtrybus2208/game-reservation-app/README.md

-# Game reservation app
+# Reservly
-A tool for reserving Fifa match queue
+Reservly is a tool for reserving game match queue

 ## Frontend technology stack
 * React